 Do galleries become ‘digital platforms’ or could they become obsolete if people don’t physically visit them?
 How does a gallery without material walls work?
 How should galleries translate ‘the spectacle of experience’ in digital form?
 What form does the gallery organisation take?
 What skills are required – how is cultural authority maintained?

 Part 1: Curator Ben Vickers and artist Jenna Sutela will discuss the way they work with digital technology.

-Part 2: Artistic Director of Serpentine Galleries Hans Ulrich Obrist will discuss the future of the gallery in the digital age by a signing of his latest anthology of writings that survey the world of contemporary art: Somewhere Totally Else (Ringier).
+Part 2: Artistic Director of Serpentine Galleries Hans Ulrich Obrist will discuss the future of the gallery in the digital age.
+The discussion will be followed by a signing of his latest anthology of writings that survey the world of contemporary art: Somewhere Totally Else (Ringier).

 Hans Ulrich Obrist is Artistic Director of the Serpentine Galleries, London.
 Prior to this, he was the Curator of the Musée d’Art Moderne de la Ville de Paris.
 Since his first show World Soup (The Kitchen Show) in 1991, he has curated more than 300 shows.

 Jenna Sutela works with words, sounds and other living materials.
 Her installations and performances seek to identify and react to precarious social and material moments, often in relation to technology.
 Based between Berlin and Helsinki, Sutela’s artwork has been presented at Haus der Kulturen der Welt in Berlin, Serpentine Marathon in London, Kiasma Museum of Contemporary Art in Helsinki, and The Museum of Contemporary Art Tokyo.